hrobertking/roking-jsonlint/README.md

 # roking-jsonlint

 ## rules
 Rules are enabled or disabled from the command line.
-Any rule can be disabled by setting the value to `false`, e.g., `--tabs=false`.
+Any rule can be enabled by setting the value to 'true' or 'on', or disabled by setting the value to 'false' or 'off', e.g., `--tabs=false` or `--comma=on`.
+The short option, e.g., `-c`, the long option, e.g., `--comma`, or the rule name, e.g., `--comma-dangle`, can be used to enable or disable a rule.

 Rules may also be enabled or disabled from a configuraton file, named .jsonlintrc, using the same values as used on the command line.
 A sample config is available in this repo and is shown below.